The names Guckenbiehl, Guggenbühl etc. in Great Britain

 2. While his descendants think that he came of a family of eight brothers and a sister, only five brothers can be found in the birth records.

 3. The street directories of the London Post Office Directories of 1899 and of 1910 list various tailors in Conduit St., including a habit maker and ladies' tailors.
-Although these directories do not include Carl-Ludwig's name, his family believes that he had his own shop.
+These directories do not include Carl-Ludwig's name, so it seems that he did not have his own shop.